 I tried to sleep, and mostly failed.
 Of course, Ann had no trouble nodding off, but even though I was very tired, I couldn’t get comfortable.
 It seemed that every hour or do, I’d fall asleep for a few minutes and then something would wake me again.
 I tried to listen to an audio book, but I was too tired to enjoy it, and not tired enough to let it coax me into a deeper nap.
 So the night passed.

 There’s no reason to drag out the story of the next 12 hours, or make the experience of trying to drop off to sleep sound more interesting and less miserable than it was.
-I asked Ann what she remembered about that part of our trip, and the only thing she cam up with is that I was the only one who got up to wander up and down the aisles, out of boredom and the idea that I ought to keep my blood moving.
+I asked Ann what she remembered about that part of our trip, and the only thing she could recalls was that I was the only one who got up to wander up and down the aisles, out of boredom and the idea that I ought to keep my blood moving.
 She’s always thought it funny and ironic that I was the only one who took that precaution.

 We landed in Rome in what seemed to be the middle of an interminable night.
 There was some shuffling of passengers off and on the plane, and then we took off again for the trans-Atlantic flight to Washington, D.C.
 Because we were flying West, it took many more hours before we were aware of sunrise, and the gradual reddening and then lightening of the sky was drawn out and seemed to last an immodestly long time.
 At some point, it became light for real, and when we descended through the clouds on our approach to Washington, we realized that it was an overcast day.
 At about 10 a.m. local time, we touched down at Dulles International.